Roles & Personas¶

 - Select the UX/Document References menu, and click on the Add button.
 Enter a name that summarises the assumption made, and select Select the external document from the Document combobox box to indicate the document that the assumption is taken from, and enter details of the person who elicited the assumption in the Contributor text box.
 Finally, in the Excerpt box, enter the extract of text from the external document from which the assumption is based.

-- From the General folder, click on the Characteristic tab, and select the Persona and behavioural variable that this characteristic will be associated with.
-Enter a description of the characteristic and a Model Qualifier; this word describes your confidence in the validity of the characteristic.
+- From the Characteristic folder, enter a definition that summarises the characteristic, and select the Persona and behavioural variable that this characteristic will be associated with.
+Enter a Model Qualifier; this word describes your confidence in the validity of the characteristic.
 Possible qualifiers might include always, usually, or perhaps.

-- Click on the Grounds tab to open the list of Grounds for this characteristic.
+- In the Grounds table, click on the Add button to add a grounds for the characteristic.
 The grounds are evidence which support the validity of the characteristic.
 Click on the Add button to add a new Document Reference.
-Select the document reference, and a short description of the grounds proposition.
-Clicking Save will add the new document reference to the grounds list.
+Select the document reference; a read-only description of this document reference will also be shown.
+Clicking Ok will add the new document reference to the grounds list.

 - If you wish to add a Rebuttal – a counterargument for the characteristic – then click on the Rebuttals tab and add a rebuttal using the same procedure for Grounds and Warrants.